Summer League Starts SATURDAY July 1 More info HERE.

 I totally agree with you.
 I love watching FIBA style b-ball esp Greece, Spain, and Argentina.
 I feel like a bad American b/c i could care less that USA lost, and in a way am kinda happy they did.
 This will force them to take a hard look at the way they play.
 They're not fundamentally sound, and they don't play as a team.
 This whole tournament just made me dislike the NBA even more.

 This just in the NBA cannot say they have the best players and not win the world championship with argurably 2 of the best players in the world (Lebron and Wade).
 I am very dissapointed and the NBA is a farce as far as talent is concered.
 "Great players and "great coaches" can only be called great when they can adapt to different playing styles and rules.
 We suck and I want to be the one to say it.
 My two cents.

+It's amazing how human Wade and Lebron looked when they aren't allowed to charge and travel.
+Though, what really suprised me was how bad their D is.
 Note to Flip, run the pick and roll.
 Rip, CB, and Sheed should be running it on every possesion.

 I doubt it.
 NBA players are making gobs of money.
 Deep down, I think most of these "superstars" could care less about international competition.
 Same reason why the U.S. team loses the Ryder Cup every two years in golf.

 They didn't get blown out...
 The team is just getting started together unlike most Fiba trained teams....
 I'm surprised at the negativity... they've rolled up to this point and had a bad game to a very deciplined team...
 I doubt that Grece could win 3 out of 5 against USA... let's not throw them out with the bath water just yet.